Mahendra Pal Singh (legal scholar): Career

-He started his career in 1964 as a lecturer of law at the University of Meerut, and later in 1970 moved to the Faculty of Law, University of Delhi.
+Singh started his career in 1964 as a lecturer of law at the University of Meerut, and later in 1970 moved to the Faculty of Law, University of Delhi.
 He also served as the Director of the Indian Law Institute.
 From December 2006 to December 2011, he was the Vice-Chancellor of The West Bengal National University of Juridical Sciences, Kolkata.
 NUJS Law Review, which is a quarterly publication of that university, was conceptualised by him and has undertaken the responsibility of conducting and publishing its own research.
 He was also its founding Editor-in-Chief.
 He had also been the Chairperson of the Delhi Judicial Academy.
-Singh is current Chancellor of the Central University of Haryana.
-He is also the visiting professor at the National Law University Delhi where he holds the Chair of Comparative Law.
+Singh was until his death Chancellor of the Central University of Haryana.
+He was also a visiting professor at the National Law University Delhi where he held the Chair of Comparative Law.

 On his 70th birthday on 15 July 2010, a festschrift titled "Law and (In) Equalities" was released in his honour.
-The book dwells on the aspects of societal inequality in India, a theme which has remained central to Singh's study of Indian Constitution and law.
+The book dwells on the aspects of societal inequality in India, a theme which remained central to Singh's study of Indian Constitution and law.
 In another gesture, on 12 December 2009, the All India Law Teacher's Congress presented Professor Singh the 'Life Time Best Teacher Award'.
-On 28 September 2017, University of Delhi conferred upon him the title of Professor Emeritus in recognition of his achievements as Professor of Law.
+On 28 September 2017, the University of Delhi conferred upon him the title of Professor Emeritus in recognition of his achievements as Professor of Law.

 Central themes in work

-Unarguably, Singh's most important contribution has been by way of analysing and understanding persistent inequalities in Indian society.
-Within the framework of Indian Constitution, he has argued for a distinction between distributive justice and compensatory justice, emphasising upon the importance of the latter in battling the age old hierarchies within Indian society.
-His work on reservation for backward classes and minorities has led to him to conclude that the fundamental rights mentioned in the Constitution should be interpreted in an Indian context, which means that a betterment of the society has to be brought about in terms of understanding and improving the Indian ways of life, rather than attempting their surgical replacement.
+Unarguably, Singh's most important contribution was by way of analysing and understanding persistent inequalities in Indian society.
+Within the framework of the Indian Constitution, he argued for a distinction between distributive justice and compensatory justice, emphasising the importance of the latter in battling the age-old hierarchies within Indian society.
+His work on reservation for backward classes and minorities led to him to conclude that the fundamental rights mentioned in the Constitution should be interpreted in an Indian context, which means that a betterment of the society has to be brought about in terms of understanding and improving the Indian ways of life, rather than attempting their surgical replacement.